ibm-cloud-docs/schematics/action-setup.md

        ```
       {: screen}

-   7. Click **Create host group**
+   8. Click the **Create host group** button.
-5. Click **Next** to save the {{site.data.keyword.cloud_notm}} resource inventory details.
+5. Click the **Next**  button to save the {{site.data.keyword.cloud_notm}} resource inventory details.
-6. Click **Check action** to verify your action details.
-The **Jobs** page opens automatically and you can view the results of this check by looking at the logs.
+6. Click the **Check action** button to verify your action details.
+The **Jobs** page opens automatically and you can view the results in the logs.
-7. Click **Run action** to stop the virtual server instance.
-You can monitor the progress of this action by reviewing the logs on the **Jobs** page.
-Every 30 seconds the job logs gets auto refreshed.
-See [about Check action and Run action](/docs/schematics?topic=schematics-action-setup#action-settings).
+7. Click the **Run action** to run an action.
+You can monitor the progress of an action by reviewing the logs on the **Jobs** page.
+Every `30 seconds` the job logs gets auto refreshed.
+For more information, about editing the {{site.data.keyword.bpshort}} action settings and to rerun an action, See [Check action and Run action settings](/docs/schematics?topic=schematics-action-setup#action-settings).

    Before your launch action, you can observe the log items in the `Jobs` page, that is polled by the APIs to create {{site.data.keyword.bpshort}} actions.
 Some of these jobs are polled by an asynchronous API calls.
 Every time you execute the patch action, the `JOB.new-action.ansible` job lists are created.
    {: note}

 8. Optionally, you can edit a {{site.data.keyword.bpshort}} action by clicking the `edit` icon from the **Settings** page.
 Once the edit is completed, you can relaunch an action, by using **Run action** button.

 ## Editing the {{site.data.keyword.bpshort}} actions in {{site.data.keyword.bpshort}}